Tech Note 0017

 MTP/IP Integration Strategies

-The simplest way to integrate MTP/IP technology into an existing application is to embed an off-the-shelf DEI product alongside the target application.
-All DEI products are available in the form of small, single executables which can easily be called from scripts, batch files, or other executables.
+The simplest way to integrate MTP/IP technology into an existing workflow is to embed an off-the-shelf DEI product alongside the target application.
+All DEI products are available in the form of small, single executables which can be called from scripts, batch files, or other executables.

 ExpeDat, in particular, has many features specifically designed to enable tight integration through its command-line interfaces.
 These features include detailed exit codes, machine parseable logs and progress updates, standard I/O streaming, and more.
+The ExpeDat server can also call on third-party applications and scripts to process data or perform automation.
 See Tech Note 0015 for details about Embedding ExpeDat.

 ExpeDat Client SDK